Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.92 degrees Kelvin in November 2025, compared to 0.93 in October.
+In both land and oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.73 degrees Kelvin in December 2025, compared to 0.91 in November.

 Sample.
-There are 2,111 data points in the monthly time series displayed in the graph above.
-The series covers the span of time extending from January 1850 to November 2025.
+This monthly series has 2,112 data points in total.
+The series covers the span of time stretching from January 1850 to December 2025.

 History.
-Have a look at some simple statistics calculated on the entire sample: the anomaly averaged -0.24 degrees Kelvin; it reached a maximum of 1.17 in November 2023; it recorded a minimum of -1.06 in December 1916.
+Here's a snapshot of a few statistics we calculated on the full sample: the anomaly hit a maximum of 1.17 degrees Kelvin in November 2023; it reached its minimum of -1.06 in December 1916; it had a mean of -0.24.

 Latest values